Specialized Use Cases

 Key takeaways

-- A true trail pack has an internal frame, load-bearing hip belt, hydration compatibility, and purpose-specific attachment systems — all four.
+• A true trail pack has an internal frame, load-bearing hip belt, hydration compatibility, and purpose-specific attachment systems.
+All four are required.

 Quick poll